microsoft/PowerPlatformConnectors/custom-connectors/AzureOpenAIService/README.md

 ![Available actions](./Assets/AzureOpenAIService.png)

+* `Create a chat completion (Preview)` - With this action, you can provide a prompt which the Azure OpenAI Chat Service will complete.
 * `Create a completion` - With this action, you can provide a prompt which the Azure OpenAI Service will complete.
 * `Create deployment` - With this action, you are able to create a deployment of a model inside of your instance of the Azure OpenAI Service.
 * `Delete deployment` - With this action, you are able to delete a deployment of a model inside of your instance of the Azure OpenAI Service.